dl1bz/deskhpsdr/README.md

 - my wife for her great patience and understanding
 - John Melton G0ORX & Christoph van Wüllen DL1YCF for their earlier and current pihpsdr development
 - Dr. Warren C. Pratt NR0V for the great software library WDSP, the "heart" of our deskHPSDR application
-- all of the active users and contributors for support deskHPSDR
+- all of the active users and contributors for support deskHPSDR, Open Source Soft- and Hardware

 ## Exclusion of any Guarantee and any Warrenty and limited Support